LSEG-API-Samples/Article.EMA.Java.RTO.Azure/README.md

 ![figure-3](pics/result_postman.png "Run result on Postman")

+That’s all I have to say about how to run the project locally.

 ### Run with Docker

+So, now let’s look at how to run the project with Docker which is one of the main target of this project.
 Firstly, build the container image by issuing the command (Dockerfile should be available in this *MDWebService*):

 ```bash
 docker build -t mdwebservice-rto .